-- CHECK THE DOUGH: After 5 minutes the dough should be moving freely around the bowl of the mixer, and only lightly sticky.
-If it is still a little liquid or sticking to the sides of the bowl add one tablespoon of flour and knead for another minute.
+- CHECK THE DOUGH: After 5 minutes, the dough should be moving freely around the bowl of the mixer and only lightly sticky.
+If it is still a little liquid or sticking to the sides of the bowl, add one tablespoon of flour and knead for another minute.

-- SHAPE THE DOUGH: Roll each piece of dough into a tight ball and place into the prepared baking dish - just barely touching each other.
-Cover the dish with a clean tea towel and allow to rise for half an hour while you prepare the paste for the crosses.
+- SHAPE THE DOUGH: Roll each piece of dough into a tight ball and place it into the prepared baking dish - barely touching each other.
+Cover the dish with a clean tea towel and allow it to rise for half an hour while you prepare the paste for the crosses.

 - COOL AND SERVE: Allow to cool a little, then enjoy warm, smothered with salted butter.